zoran759/Go-KYC-Microservice/README.md

 ### **Required fields**

-Each KYC provider has its own subset of minimum reqired info of the customer.
+Each KYC provider has its own subset of minimum required info of the customer.
 Use this as a reference when integrating with a specific provider what fields of [**common.UserData**](common/model.go#L8) it requires.

 > Of course, independently of that the sane minimum of data must always be present.
 > Also, the more data you provide to the service the more accurate will be the result.